Evacuations as cyclone-hit New Zealand faces more rain

 The death toll from Cyclone Gabrielle remains at 11.

-Police had received 6960 reports from people of uncontactable loved ones in the wake of Gabrielle but by Thursday night, the number of missing people was 23.
+Police had received 6960 reports from people of uncontactable loved ones following Gabrielle.
+By Thursday night, the number of missing people was 23.

 “Getting in touch with those remaining 23 remains a priority,” a police spokesman said.